 Rates do vary considerably based on your credit rating but be careful in making multiple applications as this can impact adversely on your rating.
 Some companies will allow you to make an application without running a credit search which can be an advantage.
 See our article for more details on credit scoring and credit rating, and how to check your current standing.

 Before starting - if you think you might be able to repay your loan early and have a good credit rating consider Zopa.
 The peer to peer lender charges no early repayment fees and offers loans from £1,000 to £25,000.
-If you haven't heard of them - they have been voted 'Moneywise Customer Service Awards' winner for 2015 and 'Most Trusted Personal Loan Provider' for 2015, 2014, 2013, 2012, 2011 and 2010 in the Moneywise Awards.
+If you haven't heard of them - they have been voted 'Moneywise Customer Service Awards' winner for 2015 and 'Most Trusted Personal Loan Provider' for every year since 2010 in the Moneywise Awards.

 Also see what offers your own bank have available.
 More and more banks are offering better rates to existing customers.
 This is not really surprising, as they clearly have a better view of how you manage your affairs, but don't assume that as you have been offered a special rate it's the best in the market.